United States Stove Company

 United States Stove Company is an American manufacturer based in South Pittsburg, Tennessee that produces residential wood burning and pellet burning stoves and sells stove accessories and parts.
 Founded in 1869 by John S. Perry and S.L Rogers, the United States Stove Company is one of the largest manufacturers of both wood and pellet stoves in the United States, with its headquarters located in South Pittsburg, Tennessee.

 History

 19th century historical origins

 John S. Perry started building wood stoves in 1843.
 After becoming bankrupt in 1860, Perry secured a loan in the amount of $13,000 to buy the company in 1862.
 Perry reorganized the company to become Albany Stove Works in 1869.
 It employed nearly 1,200 people in the Albany region.

-In June of 1886, a new foundry was built in South Pittsburg along the banks of the Tennessee River.
+In June 1886, a new foundry was built in South Pittsburg along the banks of the Tennessee River.
 More than 500 men were hired to work in what then became known as the Perry Stove Manufacturing Company.
 The company faced a difficult start almost immediately upon opening.
-In June of 1888, the factory was nearly destroyed by fire.
+In June 1888, the factory was nearly destroyed by fire.
 Months later, a boiler explosion killed six men.